dynobase-icon

 What is CloudFormation in AWS?

 AWS CloudFormation is a service that allows developers to create, provision, and manage collections of AWS services easily.
-It can manage the entire infrastructure of your application using a single file and quickly replicate the required resources in any environment with few clicks.
+It can manage the entire infrastructure of your application using a single file and quickly replicate the required resources in any environment with a few clicks.

 How CloudFormation Works with DynamoDB